johnmcdonnell/General-Recognition-Theory/matlab/README.rst

 as when a fit constrained to use only one stimuus dimension appears to be a much worse fit than one that is allowed to use two stimulus dimensions when in fact a fit on one dimension can be found that is nearly as good as the fit on two dimensions.
+I'm working on understanding very precisely why this seems to be the case, but until I do I would not recommend that anyone use the optimization method provided by this code unedited.

 Copyright
 ---------
 Most of the files in this folder are due to Leola Alfonso-Reese.
 Copyright and restrictions are described in the ``GRT_README.m`` file.
+You should assume that all Matlab files have copyright held by Alfonso-Reese and are made available under the terms in her GRT_README.m file.

-If you are a copyright holder of any material on this sight and are displeased with the attribution provided here or wish that any material be taken down, please contact me and I will fulfill your request as quickly as possible.
+If you are a copyright holder of any material on this site and are displeased with the attribution provided here or wish that any material be taken down, please contact me and I will fulfill your request as quickly as possible.